 6. Feed your soul.

-Bible study and prayer remind us of God’s deep love and promises for us.
+Truth is, nothing and no one can satisfy our soul except God.
+While God has given us family, friends, and church communities, we were made to be satisfied in God alone.
+When I’ve been at my loneliness in early grief, I had to lean on God’s sustaining grace to get me through.
+I had to get in God’s Word daily to remind myself that to Bible study and prayer remind us of God’s deep love and promises for us.
 You can find Bible studies through a church or community Bible study group and warm fellowship through moms’ groups like MOPS or Mom to Mom.

 7. Use it for good.

-This post was first published at iMOM.com.
+I wrote a version of this post first published at iMOM.com.

 Hey you Lisa I can understand why you feel it difficult to batle lonlyness when you Have kids.
-Its hard with lonlyness for us all with or with out kids and you do an awesome thing batle the kids all by your own, Bless and Protect you 🙏🏻🙌🏻 and I can give you a Smile when I say that you are an Awesome Strong women.
-Beutiful and so Adored Lisa you are never alone, the Lord is with you👼🏻
+Its hard with lonlyness for us all with or with out kids and you do an awesome thing batle the kids all by your own, Bless and Protect you ๐๐ป๐๐ป and I can give you a Smile when I say that you are an Awesome Strong women.
+Beutiful and so Adored Lisa you are never alone, the Lord is with you๐ผ๐ป

 Talk with Him when you feel over worked or just sad.

-God Bless you Sister mine 🙏🏻🙌🏻
+God Bless you Sister mine ๐๐ป๐๐ป

 May the Lord Protect you and provide you with His comfort,